robert-muriithi/Game-Flix/README.md

 <p align="center"><img src="assets/images/GameFlix.png" alt="GameFlix" height="150px"></p>

 # GameFlix

-An android app built using Flutter that consumes [RAWG API](https://rawg.io) to display current games, upcoming and popular video games 🎮and characters 🎃.
+An  app built using Flutter that consumes [RAWG API](https://rawg.io) to display current games, upcoming and popular video games 🎮and characters 🎃.
 It has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as Bloc pattern.

 ## Getting Started